ROCm/omniperf/docs/conceptual/performance-model.rst

-Omniperf makes available an extensive list of metrics to better understand achieved application performance on AMD Instinct™ MI-series accelerators including Graphics Core Next™ (GCN) GPUs like the AMD Instinct MI50, CDNA accelerators like the MI100, and CDNA2 accelerators such as the MI250X, MI250, and MI210.
+Omniperf makes available an extensive list of metrics to better understand achieved application performance on AMD Instinct™ MI-series accelerators including Graphics Core Next™ (GCN) GPUs like the AMD Instinct MI50, CDNA™ accelerators like the MI100, and CDNA2 accelerators such as the MI250X, MI250, and MI210.